cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

 proposals.

 All decision policies should have a minimum and maximum voting window.
-The minimum voting window is the minimum amount of time that must pass in order for a proposal to potentially pass, and it may be set to 0.
-The maximum voting window is the maximum time that a proposal may be voted on before it is closed.
+The minimum voting window is the minimum duration that must pass in order for a proposal to potentially pass, and it may be set to 0.
+The maximum voting window is the maximum time that a proposal may be voted on and executed if it reached enough support before it is closed.
 Both of these values must be less than a chain-wide max voting window parameter.

 We define the `DecisionPolicy` interface that all decision policies must implement: